insightguydavis/HashiPartsUnlimited/README.md

 ## Documentation

+### Visibility

+1. With Terraform Enterprise you can setup [notifications](https://www.terraform.io/docs/cloud/workspaces/notifications.html) to let you know when events occur during planning, infrastructure creation, etc.
+2. Terraform Enterprise also displays statuses of infrastructure states in workspaces.

 ### Infrastructure Deployment

 1. Whenever possible reuse terraform modules which have already been created.
 These are located at the [Terraform Registry](https://registry.terraform.io/) where you can browse by provider.